 Charting a better future.
 A future that's built upon the HEALTH of our community.
-This is the driving force for Memorial Hermann, redefining health care for the individuals and many diverse populations we serve.
-Our 6,500 affiliated physicians and 28,000 employees practice the highest standards of safe, evidence-based, quality care to provide a personalized and outcome-oriented experience across our more than 270 care delivery sites.
+At Memorial Hermann, this is the driving force as we strive to redefine and deliver health care for the individuals and many diverse populations we serve.
+Our 6,700 affiliated physicians and 29,000 employees practice the highest standards of safe, evidence-based, quality care to provide a personalized and outcome-oriented experience across our more than 270 care delivery sites.
 As one of the largest not-for-profit health systems in Southeast Texas, Memorial Hermann has an award-winning and nationally acclaimed Accountable Care Organization, 17 hospitals and numerous specialty programs and services conveniently located throughout the Greater Houston area.
-Memorial Hermann-Texas Medical Center is one of the nation's busiest Level I trauma centers and serves as the primary teaching hospital for McGovern Medical School at UTHealth.
-For more than 113 years, our focus has been the best interest of our community, contributing more than \$525 million annually through school-based health centers, neighborhood health centers, a nurse health line and other community benefit programs.
-Now and for generations to come, the health of our community will be at the center of what we do - charting a better future for all.
+Memorial Hermann-Texas Medical Center is one of the nation's busiest Level I trauma centers and serves as the primary teaching hospital for McGovern Medical School at UTHealth Houston.
+For more than 115 years, our focus has been the best interest of our community, contributing more than \$411 in FY 20 through school-based health centers, neighborhood health centers, a nurse health line and other community benefit programs.
+Now and for generations to come, the health of our community will be at the center of what we do-charting a better future for all.

 Memorial Hermann Health System owns and operates 14 hospitals and has joint ventures with three other hospital facilities, including Memorial Hermann Surgical Hospital First Colony, Memorial Hermann Surgical Hospital Kingwood and Memorial Hermann Rehabilitation Hospital-Katy.
+These facilities comprise 13 separate hospital licenses.